francesco-paolo-donofrio/francesco-paolo-donofrio/README.md

-## Hi There!
+Hi there! 👋

-Welcome to my personal GitHub page!
-I'm Francesco, a Full Stack Web Developer passionate about programming 😄.
+Welcome to my GitHub page!
+I'm Francesco, a Full Stack Web Developer with a deep passion for programming and a drive to continuously learn and improve. 😄

-During my training, I gained hands-on experience with both frontend and backend technologies, including HTML, CSS and Sass, JavaScript, TypeScript, Vite.js, Vue.js, and Node.js, along with MySQL, PHP, Laravel, and WordPress.
+Throughout my training, I've gained hands-on experience in both frontend and backend development, working with:

+Frontend: HTML, CSS, Sass, JavaScript, TypeScript, Vite.js, Vue.js
+Backend: Node.js, MySQL, PHP, Laravel, WordPress
-I'm currently learning Angular to enhance my web development skills and build scalable, maintainable applications.
+I'm currently expanding my expertise in Angular to build scalable and maintainable applications, adding new tools to my skillset and diving deeper into frontend frameworks.

-This intensive program allowed me to address gaps in various frameworks and fueled my enthusiasm for new technologies.

-After completing my studies, I've dedicated myself full-time to programming, constantly honing my skills and exploring new technologies, while also staying active as a sports enthusiast and a passionate cook.
+This intensive learning path has not only helped me bridge knowledge gaps but has also ignited a passion for exploring new technologies.
+Since completing my studies, I've fully committed myself to programming, dedicating time each day to honing my skills, staying current with industry trends, and experimenting with new tools.

+Outside of coding, I'm also a sports enthusiast and love spending time in the kitchen trying out new recipes! 🍲🏃‍♂️

+Let's connect and build something amazing together!

 ---